HishEl-sayed/acme-supermarket-test/README.md

 Create a solution for the ACME Supermarket problem.

+## Problem Solved

+- Ensure that yarn is installed on the machine https://yarnpkg.com/lang/en/docs/install/

+- open your terminal and run `yarn` to install all application dependencies

+- `yarn transpile` will watch all your /src files during development and transpile into the /dst folder

+- `yarn bundle` will bundle all your transpiled JS

+- `yarn test` to run the unit tests for the basket

+- Develop to your hearts content!

 ## Description of the problem

 ACME's quest for global domination has prompted us to open a supermarket – we sell only three products: